haileye4/startup/README.md

   .findOne() is looking for a key in the mongo database... whileinsert.One() puts values into the mongo database. bcrypt.hash(password, 10); -> This function is used to HASH our password we create...
 }

+## Simon WebSocket
+Websocket is how two clinets can interact with each other... force the browser to do something based on your backend...
+It's pinging the server to see if it has anything to say.